-Imatinib is indicated for the
+Imatinib - AFT is indicated for:

-- treatment of adult and paediatric patients with newly diagnosed Philadelphia chromosome positive chronic myeloid leukaemia (Ph+ CML). - treatment of adult and paediatric patients with Ph+ CML in blast crisis, accelerated phase, or in chronic phase after failure of interferon-alpha therapy. - treatment of paediatric patients with newly diagnosed Philadelphia chromosome positive acute lymphoblastic leukemia (Ph+ ALL) integrated with chemotherapy. - treatment of adult patients with relapsed or refractory Ph+ ALL as monotherapy. - treatment of adult patients with Kit+ (CD117) unresectable and/or metastatic malignant gastrointestinal stromal tumours (GIST). - adjuvant treatment of adult patients following complete gross resection of Kit+ GIST
+- treatment of adult and paediatric patients with newly diagnosed Philadelphia chromosome positive chronic myeloid leukaemia (Ph+ CML) (for paediatric use see section DOSAGE REGIMEN AND ADMINISTRATION). - treatment of adult and paediatric patients with Ph+ CML in blast crisis, accelerated phase, or in chronic phase after failure of interferon-alpha therapy (for paediatric use see section DOSAGE REGIMEN AND ADMINISTRATION). - treatment of paediatric patients with newly diagnosed Philadelphia chromosome positive acute lymphoblastic leukemia (Ph+ ALL) integrated with chemotherapy. - treatment of adult patients with relapsed or refractory Ph+ ALL as monotherapy. - treatment of adult patients with Kit+ (CD117) unresectable and/or metastatic malignant gastrointestinal stromal tumours (GIST). - adjuvant treatment of adult patients following complete gross resection of Kit+ GIST

-The effectiveness of Imatinib is based on overall haematological and cytogenetic response rates and progression-free survival in CML, on haematological and cytogenetic response rates in relapsed or refractory adult Ph+ ALL, on objective response rates in unresectable and/or metastatic GIST and on recurrence free survival in adjuvant GIST.
+The effectiveness of Imatinib - AFT is based on overall haematological and cytogenetic response rates and progression-free survival in CML, on haematological and cytogenetic response rates in relapsed or refractory adult Ph+ ALL, on objective response rates in unresectable and/or metastatic GIST and on recurrence free survival in adjuvant GIST

+(see PHARMACODYNAMICS).
 Except in newly diagnosed chronic phase CML there are no controlled trials demonstrating increased survival.